25 Best annual plants to grow in spring and fall

 Annuals are plants that are easy to grow, and they flower really fast!
 They finish their life cycle within one growing season, which means an annual’s roots, stems, and leaves die within only one year.
 Annuals are relatively cheaper than their counterpart, perennials, which live for three or more years.

-|See also: Perennial, annual, and biennial plants: How are they different?|
+|See also: Perennial, annual, and biennial plants: How are they different?

 What are hardy annuals, half-hardy annuals, and tender annuals?

 You’ve probably seen these terms on gardening websites, too.
 Basically, hardy annual flowers grow well outdoors and can handle cold temperatures.
 They grow best when planted directly in the ground (not in containers).
-Half-hardy annuals, on the other hand, can survive a few cold nights but should not be directly exposed to frost.
+Half-hardy annual plants, on the other hand, can survive a few cold nights but should not be directly exposed to frost.
 Tender annuals, aka summer annuals, thrive in the heat.